baloveless/IMProject/README.md

 ## Road Map

+# Current

 Friends List: Working on creating and sending friend requests on the back end.
-Should be done by 3/25/2021
+Should be done by 3/27/2021

-Login Testing: Hoping to have these implemented by 3/27/2021

-Next goal will be the functionality for creating a friends list which will be used as a jumping off point for creating chat rooms.
+# Next

+Homepage: Create the front end to add friends, then translate that into the chat structure

 ## History of Features

+3/27/2021: User test suite complete, friend backend near complete, friend testing in progress

 3/23/2021: User model updated with username, and friends list.
 API accepts friend requests.